-The overall objective of this Low Dose CT Grand Challenge is to quantitatively assess the diagnostic performance of denoising and iterative reconstruction techniques on common low-dose patient CT datasets using a detection task, allowing the direct comparison of the various algorithms.
-The results will provide an indication of the range of performances achieved using different classes of denoising or iterative reconstruction techniques.
+The overall objective of this Low Dose CT Grand Challenge was to quantitatively assess the diagnostic performance of denoising and iterative reconstruction techniques on common low-dose patient CT datasets using a detection task, allowing the direct comparison of the various algorithms.
+The results provided an indication of the range of performances achieved using different classes of denoising or iterative reconstruction techniques.

-The specific objective for each participant is to reduce image noise using either image-domain or projection-domain techniques in order to maximize detectability of liver lesions in low-dose patient CT datasets.
-This will entail performing image-based denoising on low-dose patient CT datasets using images reconstructed using filtered backprojection methods, or performing image reconstruction on low-dose patient CT datasets using fully-preprocessed projection data and a noise map.
-The resultant noise-reduced images will be read in a blinded and randomized manner at the host institution.
-The reading task will be limited to detection of liver lesions.
-The three participants having the highest percentage correct scores, as defined below, will be recognized as winners of this grand challenge.
+The specific objective for each participant was to reduce image noise using either image-domain or projection-domain techniques in order to maximize detectability of liver lesions in low-dose patient CT datasets.
+This entailed performing image-based denoising on low-dose patient CT datasets using images reconstructed using filtered backprojection methods, or performing image reconstruction on low-dose patient CT datasets using fully-preprocessed projection data and a noise map.
+The resultant noise-reduced images were read in a blinded and randomized manner at the host institution.
+The reading task was limited to detection of liver lesions.
+The three participants having the highest percentage correct scores, as defined below, were recognized as winners of this grand challenge.

 Patient images in the data library were retrospectively obtained from clinically-indicated examinations after approval by the institutional review board of the host institution (Mayo Clinic).
-All data that are shared will be fully anonymized.
+All data that were shared were fully anonymized.

 Poisson noise was inserted into the projection data for each case in the library to reach a noise level that corresponded to 25% of the full dose (i.e. "quarter-dose" data were simulated).
-The projection data are from right before image reconstruction, i.e. after all preprocessing and taking the logarithm.
-For reconstruction algorithms requiring statistical information, a noise map, expressed as the noise-equivalent incident number of quanta for each data frame, will be provided.
+The projection data were from right before image reconstruction, i.e. after all preprocessing and taking the logarithm.
+For reconstruction algorithms requiring statistical information, a noise map, expressed as the noise-equivalent incident number of quanta for each data frame, was provided.

-- The same ten patient cases will be provided to each participant.
-These cases will be excluded from further analysis in the testing phase.
+- The same ten patient cases were provided to each participant.
+These cases were excluded from further analysis in the testing phase.

-- Training cases will include subtle and typical lesions, and at least one negative case.
-A range of patient sizes will be included in the training data set.
+- Training cases included subtle and typical lesions, and at least one negative case.
+A range of patient sizes were included in the training data set.

-- Data from the scan of an ACR CT accreditation phantom also will be provided.
-The phantom will be scanned and reconstructed using the same parameters given above, except that automated exposure control and tube potential systems will be shut off.
-The phantom data will be collected at 120 kV and 200 effective mAs and 50 effective mAs.
+- Data from the scan of an ACR CT accreditation phantom were also provided.
+The phantom was scanned and reconstructed using the same parameters given above, except that automated exposure control and tube potential systems were shut off.
+The phantom data were collected at 120 kV and 200 effective mAs and 50 effective mAs.

-- For the patient and phantom training data, full-dose and quarter-dose filtered back projection images with lesion locations marked will be provided, as will the corresponding projection data.
+- For the patient and phantom training data, full-dose and quarter-dose filtered back projection images with lesion locations marked were provided with the corresponding projection data.

-- The DICOM data dictionary for the manufacturer-neutral projection data format (DICOM-CT-PD) developed at Mayo Clinic, and various Matlab reading tools, will be provided.
+- The DICOM data dictionary for the manufacturer-neutral projection data format (DICOM-CT-PD) developed at Mayo Clinic, and various Matlab reading tools, was also provided.

 DICOM-CT-PD User Manual and Dictionary File

-The DICOM-CT-PD user manual and DICOM dictionary file can be downloaded here.
+The 2018 version of the DICOM-CT-PD user manual and a DICOM dictionary file can be downloaded here.
 These files will assist participants in correctly reading and interpreting the provided projection data.

 ACR Phantom Data (Projection and Image Data)